GoogleContainerTools/kpt-functions-catalog/contrib/functions/go/generate-kpt-pkg-docs/README.md

 - A `repo-path` can be provided to include in usage section.
 This will generate a usage section with sample commands like `kpt pkg get ${repo-path}/{pkgname}@version`.
 If a `repo-path` is not provided, it defaults to `https://github.com/GoogleCloudPlatform/blueprints.git/catalog`.

-The `generate-blueprint-docs` function does the following:
+The `generate-kpt-pkg-docs` function does the following:

 1. Scans the package contents including meta resources like Kptfile(s) and function configs.
 1. Generates readme contents in markdown format and inserts it between HTML comments.